Every now and then we receive some feed back messages asking

 Dear David,

-it is not possible at the moment to visit the underground of the Colosseum.
+it is now possible to visit the underground of the Colosseum.

 Ciao,